- The Krewe of Muses parade will start at the intersection of Magazine Street and Jefferson Avenue in New Orleans.

 Organized in 2000, the Krewe of Muses is named after the legendary daughters of Zeus.
 In Greek mythology, muses were patrons of the arts and sciences, as well as sources of inspiration for artists, poets, philosophers, and musicians.

 The parade has become one of Mardi Gras' favorites, thanks to its humorous and biting parade themes.
 Each year, in addition to their year-long philanthropic works, the Muses host a design contest for students in the area.
 The winner rides as a guest of the krewe and his or her design is turned into a throw cup!

 In addition to allowing students to design their throw cup logos, they also have had children design their masks.
 Now those duties have been passed along to adults, such as senior citizens and other adults in rehabilitative environments that may have not been able to participate in the parade as parade goers.

 In 2013, the Honorary Muse was Ruby Bridges, the first African-American child to attend an all white elementary school in the south.

-In 2014, the Muses parade include an all female flambeaux troupe, the Glambeaux.
-It's their debut parade in a traditionally male torch carrying role.
+In 2014, the Muses parade included an all female flambeaux troupe, the Glambeaux.
+It was their debut parade in a traditionally male torch carrying role.